dangirsh/libjulia.el/README.md

 ## Requirements

 -   Emacs Lisp experience.
-There is currently very little use of this package other than to aid in developing Emacs Lisp facilities for Julia.
+There is currently very little use of this package other than to aid in developing Emacs Lisp tools for Julia.
 -   Emacs 25+ that you can build from source.
 -   A `libjulia.so` from Julia 1.0+.
     -   I have this in `/usr/local/lib` after building Julia from source with `prefix=/usr/local`.